Asian Science Camp 2026

 The University of Hong Kong

-Sir Andre Geim has received numerous international honours, including the 2010 Nobel Prize in Physics.
+Sir Andre Geim has received numerous international honors, including the 2010 Nobel Prize in Physics.
 He is a member of the British, Chinese and American academies of sciences, among others, and has been repeatedly named among the world’s most cited scientists.
 His publication record includes fifty papers exceeding 1,000 citations and ten surpassing 10,000.
 Two of these are among the 100 most cited research papers in human history, according to journal Nature.
 He is credited with opening three new research fronts — diamagnetic levitation, gecko tape and graphene.
 Sir Andre has been knighted by both the Dutch and British monarchs.

 Affiliation